PSM

 • Identification of follow-up facilities, both in existence and currently being planned.

 Top-level Work Package leaders: Don Pollacco (Warwick, UK); Francois Bouchy (Obs.
-Geneva, Switzerland); Roi Alonso (IAC, Spain); Silvano Desidera (OAPD, Italy); Xavier Bonfils (IPAG, France); Artie Hatzes (TLS, Germany); Stéphane Udry (Obs.
-Geneva, Switzerland)
+Geneva, Switzerland); Roi Alonso (IAC, Spain); Silvano Desidera (INAF-OAPD, Italy); Ansgar Reiners (Georg-August-University of Göttingen, Germany); David Ehrenreich (Univ. of Geneva, Switzerland)

 Complementary Science